-If you’ve been making lampshades, using our Lampshade Making Kits you may be aware that they use different method to attach them to a lamp - a standard utility fitting and kits with a duplex fitting, that then need to be used with shade carrier system.
+If you’ve been making lampshades, using our Lampshade Making Kits, you’ll be aware that there are two different methods to attach your lampshade to a lamp base, the first being a standard utility fitting and the second being a duplex fitting, the later of which needs to be used with shade carrier system.

-Sometimes shade carrier systems can be a little confusing, so we thought we’d straighten the record and explain the difference and the benefits this has for you, as a shade maker, in today’s blog post.
+As shade carriers systems can sometimes be a little confusing, we thought we’d straighten the record and explain the difference and the benefits this has for you, as a shade maker, in today’s blog post.

 First of all let’s start by exploring the shade fittings…